 - Proper draft excluders on internal doors (and proper seals on external doors) help keep the heat in, which in turn reduces the amount of gas/electricity required to keep the house warm and therefore saves a few quid as well.

-- Before throwing away things like old clothing, books, shoes, bits of furniture etc, we pop them down to the local charity shops on the off-chance that any items in question may be of interest to them.
+- Before throwing away things like old clothing, books, shoes, bits of furniture etc, I pop them down to the local charity shops on the off-chance that any items in question may be of interest to them.
 It's surprising how often the Charity shop is willing to take things like that off your hands.

 - The installation of long-life light bulbs (particularly on exterior lights or lights that are on a timer switch) costs a few quid more in the short-term, but they last 5-10 times as long as regular bulbs and use less electricity into the bargain.

 - Here in the UK the electricity supply industry has been deregulated.
 Next year, a new electricity supplier called Ecotricity will be starting to supply electricity to residential homes.
 Ecotricity has a policy of only using renewable energy sources such as wind power, hydro power and solar power.
-We plan to switch across to this new supplier at the earliest possible opportunity.
+I plan to switch across to this new supplier at the earliest possible opportunity.

-- We actively support organisations such as Greenpeace and Friends of the Earth.
+- I actively support organisations such as Greenpeace and Friends of the Earth.
 If our elected representatives are incapable or unwilling to take the stand against the destructive practices of big business then we will find other ways of making our voices heard.

 - 4% of landfill nationally is comprised of disposable nappies.
 If parents switched to cloth, re-usable, cotton nappies they can save themselves a huge £600 in the 2.5yrs a child is in nappies (the average figure of a disposable is 20p each), 6 nappies (recommended by disposable manufacturers themselves) a day for 2.5yrs.
 Disposable nappies also do not bio-degrade for 400 years.
 The days of the old terry-cloth nappies are long gone!
 Today's nappies come in a range of shapes, colours, styles and fabrics, and the can simply be popped stright in your washing machine at a max temp of 60c.